code-423n4/2023-04-rubicon-findings/data/0xnev-Q.md

 72:        return _data;
 73:    }
 ```
 In `FeeWrapper.rubicall()`, if ether is sent along when calling the function, it will call `Feewrapper._rubicallPayable`.
 However, if target contract supplied is not payable or did not implement `receive/fallback` function, the function may revert.
-Hence it is possible to cast the target contract address to be payable to receive native ether so the function never reverts due to target contract not being able to receive ether, assuming there is already a way to withdraw ether sent to the target contract.
+Hence it is possible to cast the target contract address to be payable to receive native ether, assuming there is a way to withdraw ether sent to the target contract.

 Recommendation:
 ```solidity